jbatistareis/wmo/README.md

 * Up to 6 oscillators per key (can play as many keys as your CPU can handle)
 * Breakpoint / Level Scaling / Keyboard Tracking / Keyboard Following
 * Use one of the classic 4 and 6 operator algorithms
-* Load voices from SYSEX files (some settings can produce A LOT of noise or sound very different)
+* Load voices from SYSEX files (some settings can produce A LOT of noise or sound very different...)
 * Filters (high pass, low pass, band pass, distortion, etc...)